NatLibFi/melinda-rest-api-validator/README.md

 # Service for validating and queuing import records from melinda-rest-api

 ## Usage
-While service is in operation, if `'POLL_REQUEST'` is true, service will poll AMQP `'REQUEST'` queue and validate any incoming items.
+While service is in operation:

+- if `'POLL_REQUEST'` is true, service will poll AMQP `'REQUEST'` queue for a prio job.
+It will validate the incoming record belonging, send the validated record to the job's `operation.correlationId` AMQP queue and transition the job state to `'IMPORTER.IN_QUEUE'` in Mongo.

-If `'POLL_REQUEST'` is false, service will poll mongo db if there is any job in state `'PENDING_QUEUING'`, if one is found will service stream it from bucket and QUEUE it to AMQP.
+- if `'POLL_REQUEST'` is false, service will poll Mongo to find a bulk job in state `'VALIDATOR.PENDING_QUEUING'`.
+It will stream the jobs content from Mongo bucket to records, send the records to the job's `operation.correlationId` AMQP queue and transition the job's state to `'IMPORTER.IN_QUEUE'` in Mongo.

 ### Environment variables
 | Name           | Mandatory | Description                                                                                                        |